malthe/macfsevents/README.rst

 The callback function will be called when an event occurs.
 Depending on the stream, the callback will have different signitures:

-a) the standart stream (with callback and paths) will call callback with parameters callback(path, mask) where path is the directory where a file changed and mask can be decoded using FS_FLAG* and FS_ITEM* constants [#]_. a convenience class Mask has a __str__ function to get a text representation of the flags.
+a) the standard stream (with callback and paths) will call callback with parameters callback(path, mask) where path is the directory where a file changed and mask can be decoded using FS_FLAG* and FS_ITEM* constants [#]_. a convenience class Mask has a __str__ function to get a text representation of the flags.
-b) the stream is created with ``ids`` = True keyword parameter.
+b) the stream is created with ``ids = True`` keyword parameter.
 In this case the call is callback(path, mask, id).
 The id can be used in the ``since`` keyword parameter of another stream object to also recieve historic events (that happened before the stream became active)